chrisasag/2511Sample/ExamPaper.md

 Write your answer inside `q9.txt`.

 **Submit your answer using the following command:**

+[Q9Ans: String does not implement the Collection interface.
+Therefore, String does not satisfy the generic bounds E extends Collection.
+This means that Stack is invalid, as Stack does not satisfy Stack<E extends Collection>.]

 ### `submit q9` <!-- omit in toc -->